urosevic/head-footer-code/readme.txt

 == Description ==

-Let we say that you have been told to add some custom code (HTML, JavaScript or CSS style) to page's `<head>` (like site verification code, custom styles, webfont link, etc), just before `</body>` or right after opening `<body>` (like pixel tracking, analytics code, heatmap code, etc), but you are not programmer.
-Then you can use Head &amp; Footer Code to do that.
+**Head &amp; Footer Code** plugin helps you add custom code snippets (JavaScript, CSS, or HTML) to the page even if you are not a programmer.
+It could be `<head>` (site verification code for various services, custom styles, meta or Webfont link), just before `</body>` or right after opening `<body>` (pixel tracking, analytics or heatmap code).

-Simply go to Tools &rarr; Head &amp; Footer Code in your website admin dashboard, and insert custom code to HEAD, BODY or FOOTER section (depending what you have to do).
+Go to **Tools** &rarr; **Head &amp; Footer Code** in WordPress Dashboard.
+Insert custom code to HEAD, BODY or FOOTER section (depending on what you have to do).

-If your WordPress show latest blog posts on homepage, you can also add specific code only for homepage on **Tools** &rarr; **Head &amp; Footer Code** (there will be section **Head, body and footer code on Homepage in Blog Posts mode**)
+If your WordPress shows the latest blog posts on the homepage, you can also add specific code only for the homepage on **Tools** &rarr; **Head &amp; Footer Code** (there will be section **Head, body and footer code on Homepage in Blog Posts mode**)

-If you have to insert some custom code specific for individual article (post, page, custom post type), then you can use Article specific metabox while you editing post/page/custom post type (check out [Screenshots](https://wordpress.org/plugins/head-footer-code/#screenshots)).
-There you can also set should that specific code be appended to site-wide code defined on **Tools** &rarr; **Head &amp; Footer Code**, or should be overwritten.
+To insert custom code specific for individual article (post, page or custom post type), use article-specific Metabox while editing post/page/custom post type (check out [Screenshots](https://wordpress.org/plugins/head-footer-code/#screenshots)).
+There choose if that specific code appends to site-wide code defined on **Tools** &rarr; **Head &amp; Footer Code**, or to replace it.

-Please note that taxonomies does not have own specific code but global code is added on those pages (category, tag and custom taxonomy listing, individual category, tags and custom taxonomies).
+Taxonomies (category, tag and custom taxonomy listing, individual category, tags and custom taxonomies) do not have their specific code.
+Global code uses instead.

 This magic is done by hooking to WordPress hooks `wp_head`, `wp_footer` and `wp_body_open`.

 https://www.youtube.com/watch?v=Gd41Dv09UC4

+Various code snippets are supported, including but not limited to:

+* Google Analytics
+* Google Tag Manager
+* Google Ads Conversion
+* Facebook Pixel
+* Hotjar
+* FullStory
+* Google site verification
+* Bing site verification
+* Yandex site verification
+* Alexa site verification

 **Works or broken?**

-Please, consider to vote for this plugin.
-When you vote for broken, be so kind and tell in the [Forum](https://wordpress.org/support/plugin/head-footer-code/) what is broken.
-Maybe I might be able to fix it to make the plugin also work for you.

-**I need your support**

-It is very hard to continue development and support for this and my other free plugisn without contributions from users like you.
-If you enjoy using Head &amp; Footer Code and find it useful, please consider [making a donation](https://urosevic.net/wordpress/donate/?donate_for=head-footer-code).
-Your donation will help encourage and support the plugin's continued development and better user support.
+If **Head &amp; Footer Code** does not work on your WordPress project, please let us know by [raising a new support ticket](https://wordpress.org/support/plugin/head-footer-code/#new-topic-0) in the [Community Forum](https://wordpress.org/support/plugin/head-footer-code/) and describe what does not works and how to reproduce the issue.
+We will make sure to resolve the issue as soon as possible.

+If you find **Head &amp; Footer Code** useful for your project, please [review plugin](https://wordpress.org/support/plugin/head-footer-code/reviews/#new-post).

 **Features**